GERALDKJK

 We eventually landed on the idea of an event discovery platform.

-That was where the swipe-based idea came in.
-Instead of asking users to scroll through boring text-heavy event listings, we wanted them to move through events quickly, react to them naturally, and only spend more time on those that actually interested them.
+That was where the idea of the swipe-based interaction came in.
+Instead of asking users to scroll through boring text-heavy event listings, we wanted them to move through events quickly, react to them naturally, and only have them spend time on events that actually interested them.
 It gave the project a clearer product identity and helped us move beyond the ideation phase.

-At the same time, we also wanted the platform to be useful not just for attendees, but for smaller organisers as well, as part of the smart nation initiative.
+At the same time, we also wanted the platform to be useful not just for attendees, but for smaller organisers as well, as part of the Smart Nation initiative.
 So that Eventure would be multi-layered and more than just an discovery feed.
-We also included an organiser side where event organisers could submit and manage events, and an admin side where those submissions could be reviewed and moderated before being published to users.
+Therefore, we included an organiser side where event organisers could submit and manage events, and an admin side where those submissions could be reviewed and moderated before being published to users.

 Web Application Architecture Diagram for Eventure

 The reason we went with this structure was fairly straightforward, we wanted clear separation between presentation and business logic.
-The frontend could focus on user interaction and rendering the interface, while the backend handled the JWT authentication, event management, data persistence, and external API integration.
-That separation made the system easier to reason about, easier to divide across team members, and easier to maintain as the scope grew later in the project.
+The frontend could focus on presentation and user interaction, while the backend handled the authentication, event management, data persistence, and external API integration.
+Once those boundaries were clearer, the project became easier to reason about and much easier to split across the team.
 It also made the architecture feel closer to how production web applications are typically structured, rather than everything being tightly coupled in one place.

-On the backend side, we also exposed interactive API documentation through Swagger/OpenAPI, which made it much easier to test endpoints and understand how the system was evolving during development.
-Another practical advantage of using Django was the built-in admin panel, which gave the team a much more convenient way to inspect and manage data without needing to work directly through the CLI or pgAdmin every time.
+We also exposed interactive API documentation through Swagger/OpenAPI, which made it much easier to test endpoints and understand how the system was evolving during API development.
+Another very practical benefit of using Django was the built-in admin panel, which gave the team a much more convenient way to inspect and manage data without constantly needing to work directly through the CLI or pgAdmin.

 Challenges we faced